yatheeshraju/testng-docs/docs/ant.md

 ##### reporter

-An inner <reporter> element is an alternative way to inject a custom report listener allowing the user to set custom properties in order to fine-tune the behavior of the reporter at run-time.
+An inner &lt;reporter&gt; element is an alternative way to inject a custom report listener allowing the user to set custom properties in order to fine-tune the behavior of the reporter at run-time.
 The element has one classname attribute which is mandatory, indicating the class of the custom listener.
-In order to set the properties of the reporter, the <reporter> element can contain several nested <property> elements which will provide the name and value attributes as seen below:
+In order to set the properties of the reporter, the &lt;reporter&gt; element can contain several nested &lt;property&gt; elements which will provide the name and value attributes as seen below:

 ```xml
 <testng ...>